CONFERENCE DATES:

 Symposium Overview

-We are excited to announce that the 31st National Symposium on Juvenile Services will be held on October 1 - 3, 2025 in Orlando, FL.
+We are excited to announce that the 32nd National Symposium on Juvenile Services will be held on September 30 - October 2, 2026 in Seattle, WA.
 The theme for the Symposium is Courage to Change.

 The National Symposium on Juvenile Services is a unique forum that brings together field expertise across the continuum of care.
 Administrators, frontline professionals, clinicians, probation officers, advocates, educators, trainers, community supports, all coming to one location in the spirit of collaboration and professional development.
 The Symposium offers an irreplaceable opportunity to network and share innovative program services as well as real-life solutions to common barriers experienced across the nation (and sometimes beyond).